ishikota/PyPokerEngine/README.md

 # for Reinforcement Learning users
 `PyPokerEngine` is developed for Reinforcement Learning usecase.
 So we also provide `Emulator` class which has convinient methods for Reinforcement Learning.
-Usual usecase of `Emulator` would be like below.
+Common usage of `Emulator` would be like below.
-(This section is in the middle of development...)

 ```python
 from pypokerengine.players import BasePokerPlayer
 from pypokerengine.api.emulator import Emulator